wesbos/recipes/readme.md

 An alternative API to replace Recipe Puppy used in BeginnerJavaScript.com

-Scraped AllReciepes.
+Scraped All Recipes.
 Hosted on a Cloudflare worker.